Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Summary

-The broader implications of highly-efficient and low-power ML extend beyond maritime monitoring to other time-critical remote-sensing applications where onboard analysis can reduce latency and enable autonomous multi-platform decision-making.
-In the long term, development of on-board ML has the potential to transform satellite constellations from passive data collection systems into active monitoring networks that are capable of immediate response to detected events of interest; ultimately enhancing global security, environmental protection, and disaster response capabilities.
+In this study we have demonstrated that highly-performant ML SAR vessel detection is possible in power-restricted on-satellite systems, with the quasi real-time latency (\textless 1 min for a $\sim$40,000 km$^2$ SAR scene) required for real-world maritime intelligence and satellite autonomy applications.
+We have achieved this through systematic exploration and combination of previous CNN model adaptations to create a tailored model for this task, and through deployment and testing of our new model on the Kria KV260 platform, operating within a CubeSat-relevant sub-10W power budget.
+In the long term, development of on-board ML has potential to transform satellite constellations from passive data collection systems into active monitoring networks capable of immediate response to events of interest; ultimately enhancing global security, environmental protection, and disaster response.